ggugliotta/vibeVenture/README.md

 ![VibeVenture PWA Screen Shot](VibeVenture_ScreenShot.png)

-This project was built to locate events happening around the USA.
+This project was built to locate events happening around the world.
 There is a filter option to find vibes near you.
 This app is a progressive web app with the ability to work offline and a serverless backend developed using a TDD technique.
 Users of this app will be able to access it whenever they want to view upcoming events for a specific city.

 ![VibeVenture Serverless Architectural Diagram Image](diagram.png)